There’s much buzz surrounding yoga these days.

 What Is Yoga?

-Yoga is exercise that focuses on your mind and body and how they’re connected.
+Yoga is a type of exercise that focuses on your mind and body and how they’re connected.

 It combines meditation and breath control with movements that will increase your strength and help you stretch.